 value = _value.str()

-return nominal.Segment(value)
+return new.Segment(value)

 def combine(Segment[] segments)